mecorad expands innovation with ESF-funded initiative

 About mecorad

 mecorad offers customers in steel and metals production, hot-rolling and beyond, higher quality of products at lower production costs.
 Our patented radar-based plant digitalization solutions combine unparalleled accuracy with highest reliability and robustness under the toughest industrial conditions.
-At any process step, from the smelter to the finished product, we measure distances, levels and customer-specific dimensions, detect objects under any conditions, optimize these processes with our applications and connect into systems along the value chain.
+From the smelter to the finished product, we measure distances, levels and customer-specific dimensions at any process step.
+We also detect objects under any conditions, optimize these processes with our applications and connect into systems along the value chain.

 80 Pine Street, Floor 24